Sodium nitride: Synthesis

 Sodium nitride can be synthesized in two different ways: by the thermal decomposition of NaNH2 or by the direct reaction of the elements.
 The most common way to successfully synthesize sodium nitride has been done by Dieter Fischer & Martin Jansen and Grigori Vajenine using the latter method.
 The first way is to introduce desired ratios of Na and N2 in gas phase separately and depositing them in a vacuum chamber on a cooled substrate, which is then heated to room temperate (298 K) to crystallize.

 The second method is to react elemental sodium with plasma activated nitrogen on a metal surface.
 This synthesis can be further facilitated by introducing liquid Na-K alloy to the compound with the excess liquid removed and washed with fresh alloy.
 The solid is then separated from the liquid using a centrifuge.
-However Vajenine’s method is very air-sensitive and can decompose and combust rapidly, unless exposed to a pure oxygen (O2) environment.
+However Vajenine’s method is very air-sensitive and can decompose and combust rapidly, so a pure argon environment is used.